Skip to Content

 Je veux

 Je veux is the first-person singular form of the irregular verb vouloir, which means to want.
-This page on our site provides the conjugation tables and example sentences of vouloir in detail.
+In our first to example sentences, je veux is followed by an infinitive.

 Je veux partir tout de suite !